Amara station: History

 Originally, the station wasn't the terminus for the San Sebastián-Hendaye railway.
 Instead, it reached the city center by running on the streets.
-Since 1942, there railway and the city council had been in disagreement over the street-running service, and the city loop closed in 1954.
+Since 1942, the railway and the city council had been in disagreement over the street-running service, and the city loop closed in 1954.

 The original station was located to the north of the current one.
 It was a provisional building built in 1900, and starting in 1912 the substitution of the station was being considered.
 Various projects were presented, but ultimately they weren't carried out.
 By the 1970s it was visibly obsolete, and plans for the relocation of the station started to gain traction.

 In 1982, the city council and Basque Railways reached an agreement for the rebuilding of the station.
 The demolition of the old station started on 28 April 1983, with a ceremony presided by Jesús María Alkain, mayor of San Sebastián at the time.
 Works on the current station building started in 1988, and by mid-1989 it was nearing completion.
 It was officially inaugurated on 27 June 1990.

 As part of the new underground loop through the city center, the station will close and be replaced by a new underground station.
 The tracks will be dismantled and apartment buildings will be built in the former station area.